PlainsightAI/filter-crop/CONTRIBUTING.md

 ## Setting up your development environment

-The Crop Filter is a standalone Python package that depends on [OpenFilter](https://github.com/PlainsightAI/openfilter).
+Clipper is a standalone Python package that depends on [OpenFilter](https://github.com/PlainsightAI/openfilter).

 To get started: